General Motors to move Detroit HQ to new downtown building, plans to redevelop Renaissance Center

 GM CEO Mary Barra said the move to a brand new state-of-the-art office building in the heart of the city will help GM recruit talent in the future.
 The new site is about a mile (1.6 kilometers) north of the Renaissance Center.
 The move also keeps GM’s headquarters in the city for the foreseeable future, she said.

+Through the years and especially after the pandemic, the number of GM employees at the building has dwindled, and multiple businesses located there have closed.

 Barra said GM is open to ideas about the Renaissance Center complex, which the company bought nearly three decades ago.
-The company invested more than $1 billion in the complex over the years, she said.
+The company invested more than $1 billion there, she said.
 It's not selling the building at present, but that is possible.

 Bedrock owns multiple office buildings throughout the city's downtown and has renovated many of them.